bdelbosc/nuxeo-stacks/README.md

   - install nuxeo-dam
   - add volume to share data to import

-- Add option for multi env (or not ?)
+- Add option for multi env (or not?)
-  - Prefix all container, volume, route (using COMPOSE_PROJECT_NAME ?)
+  - Prefix all container, volume, route (using COMPOSE_PROJECT_NAME?)
   - set a domain name (http://nuxeo.my-env.localhost)

-- Elastic head plugin -> nginx ?
+- Elastic head plugin -> nginx?

 - Flight recorder
   - requires non official nuxeo image with Oracle (or check latest OpenJDK)